Amrit Bansal-McNulty

-Amrit Padraig Singh Bansal-McNulty (born 16 March 2000) is a professional footballer who plays as a midfielder.
-He has represented Northern Ireland at youth international level.
+Amrit Padraig Singh Bansal-McNulty (born 16 March 2000) is a footballer who plays as a midfielder for Waltham Abbey.
+Born in England, he has represented Northern Ireland at youth international level.

 Club career

 Bansal-McNulty joined Queens Park Rangers in August 2014.
 On 29 November 2019, he joined National League side Torquay United on loan until January.
 After returning to QPR, he went out on loan again in February, this time joining National League South side Dartford on a one-month deal.
 The move was later extended for another two months.
 The following season, he joined Serie C side Como on a season-long loan deal.
 On 3 October 2020, he made his professional debut, coming on as a substitute for Como in 1–0 win over Pistoiese 1921.
 In January 2021, he returned to Queens Park Rangers having made three appearances for the Italian side.

 On 31 August 2021, he joined EFL League Two club Crawley Town on loan until 3 January 2022.
-In November 2021, he scored his first goal for the club in a 6-1 win over Lancing in the Sussex Senior Challenge Cup.
+In November 2021, he scored his first goal for the club in a 6–1 win over Lancing in the Sussex Senior Challenge Cup.
 He returned to Queens Park Rangers at the end of his loan in January 2021, having made 7 appearances for Crawley.
 On 31 January 2022, Bansal-McNulty rejoined Crawley Town on loan for the remainder of the 2021–22 season, but did not play following his return to Crawley.

+On 10 August 2024, Bansal-McNulty signed for Waltham Abbey of the Isthmian League North Division.